slashik-mv/wow-addons/README.md

 - [ChangingLayoutByText](https://github.com/slashik-mv/wow-addons/blob/main/_release/ChangingLayoutByText.zip): Switch layouts from Edit Mode using predefined chat commands: `/l <layoutName>` or `/layout <layoutName>` (e.g., `/l normal` activates the Normal layout).
 You can list all available commands by using `/l help`

 ## Planned
-- *CheckTalentsBeforeMplus*: Simply check that you’re running the correct talent build before starting a Mythic+ run
+- *CheckTalentsBeforeMplusOrRaid*: Simply check that you’re running the correct talent build before starting a Mythic+ run or a raid

 ## Ideas
 - Own resources bar?